 Lee Sechrist – Executive Director, Founder and Board Member

 Lee and his wife Sherri have two children.
-The oldest graduated from college in 2013 and the youngest is a college senior.
+The oldest graduated from college in 2013 and the youngest in 2016.

 Jill Sharp – Board Member